 “The journey of a thousand miles begins with a single step.”

-The above saying by Chinese philosopher Lao Tzu is very applicable to adults who are just starting to swim.
-Taking that first step, or literally the plunge, is a major achievement in in itself.
+This quote from Chinese philosopher Lao Tzu is quite applicable to adults learning to swim.
+The first step also called taking the plunge is a major achievement in itself.

-Swimming, as with any new endeavor, is as much about the mind as is it the body.
+Swimming is as much about the body as it is about the mind.

 It is normal for many students to come with existing fears.

-Some never had the opportunity to take swim lessons as a child.
-Others signed up for swim lessons decades ago and had a bad experience, or at the time, didn’t have interest to see it through.
+Some adults did not have the opportunity to take swim lessons as a child.
+Others signed up for swim lessons decades ago.
+Sometimes it was a case of having a bad experience or didn’t have an interest to see them through at the time.

-“Oh my daughter is in swim team and she’s pushing me to learn.”
+- “Oh my daughter is on the swim team and she’s pushing me to learn.”

-“I got injured running and I heard that swimming is an excellent sport gentle on the joints.”
+- “I got injured running and I heard that swimming is an excellent sport that is gentle on the joints.”

-I applaud them for showing up and moving forward.
-In teaching and working closely with adults starting to swim, I’ve identified five common obstacles and swimming tips for adults learning how to swim, which can be tackled with persistence, commitment and yes, a sense of humor helps.
+I applaud all of my students for showing up and moving forward.
+While teaching and working closely with adults starting to swim, I’ve identified 5 common obstacles and swimming tips.
+Each one can be tackled with persistence, commitment and yes, a sense of humour helps!